 ✨ Bonus article: How to define and measure social media ROI for your business

 While your followers may wait a while before starting a conversation to alert you, chances are they’ll be talking about it somewhere on the web.

 While monitoring alone can help you spot the crisis, social listening gives you an overview of the sentiment that it’s inspiring in your audience.
-And this helps you realize the appropriate way to address it to minimize negative impact to your brand.
+And this helps you realize the appropriate way to address it to minimize the negative impact on your brand.

-The data you get from social listening can make a more meaningful impact for your brand if you carry it out with helpful strategies in mind.
+The data you get from social listening can make a more meaningful impact on your brand if you carry it out with helpful strategies in mind.